HeraldodelViejoMundo/Heraldo-del-Viejo-Mundo/_posts/2025-06-26-rulebook_faq1.md

 <div class="errata-box" markdown="1">
 **ERRATA (FAQ v1.5.1, p.
 145 “Supporting Attacks”):** “Models whose weapons allow them to make a ‘supporting attack’ can do so if they are in the rank or file directly behind the fighting rank of their unit, and within a number of inches equal to their Movement of the enemy unit.
 However, supporting attacks cannot be made to a unit’s flank or rear, or by a model that is itself in a fighting rank.”

 *REGLA ORIGINAL (Rulebook p.
-145): “Supporting Attacks: Some models are equipped with weapons that allow them to make a ‘supporting attack’.
+145 “Supporting Attacks"):  Some models are equipped with weapons that allow them to make a ‘supporting attack’.
 To make a supporting attack, a model must be directly behind a friendly model that is itself in a fighting rank.
 However, supporting attacks cannot be made to a unit’s flank or rear, nor can they be made by a model that is itself in a fighting rank.”*
 </div>

 Ahora los **ataques de apoyo** solo se permiten a la miniaturas que están **inmediatamente** detrás de la fila de combate (fighting rank) **y si están a una distancia** de la unidad enemiga **igual o menor** a su valor de **Movimiento**.
 Las filas profundas siguen rindiendo, pero las formaciones desmesuradamente anchas pierden pegada, y un modelo que ya forme parte de la fila de combate nunca podrá sumar un ataque extra de apoyo.
 También aclara que, como norma general, no se pueden hacer ataques de apoyo por flanco o retaguardia.